madjava/my-ckad-journey/README.md

 ### Vim Guides

 Vim and Nano can be used for the exam.
-If you intend to use Vim then you could get up-to-speed with these tutorial listed below and always use Vim when practicing so you get familiar with the commands and shortcuts.
+If you intend to use Vim like i did then you could get up-to-speed with these tutorial listed below and always use Vim when practicing so you get familiar with Vim.
 Resist the Atom, Sublime or VSCode urge 🤓.

 * [Getting Started with Vim: An Interactive Guide](https://scotch.io/tutorials/getting-started-with-vim-an-interactive-guide)
 * [Vim - Quick Guide](https://www.tutorialspoint.com/vim/vim_quick_guide.htm)